Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 The just-in-time system was developed in Japan by Toyota.
 The system was designed to cut down on waste and improve efficiency.
 The idea is that instead of stockpiling inventory, parts are only produced when needed.
 This allows for a leaner production process and helps to avoid costly delays.

-The just-in-time system has been adopted by many other companies, and it has become an essential part of lean manufacturing.
-Thanks to the just-in-time system, factories are able to operate more efficiently and produce higher-quality products.
+Many other companies have adopted the just-in-time system, which has become an essential part of lean manufacturing.
+Thanks to the just-in-time system, factories can operate more efficiently and produce higher-quality products.